Facebook Tips & Strategies

 Beyond the List: Using Your Page Insights for Smarter Marketing

 Seeing the names of your followers is useful, but it's not scalable for analysis.
-You can't learn audience trends by scrolling through thousands of names.
-The real power comes from the aggregated, anonymous data that Facebook provides in your Page Insights.
+You can't learn audience trends just by scrolling through thousands of names.
+The real power comes from the aggregated, anonymous data Facebook provides in your Page Insights.
 This is where you move from seeing who follows you to understanding what they have in common.

-To access this goldmine of information:
+To access this valuable information:

 1. Navigate to your Page on a desktop.